emendir/BrenthyAndWalytis/ReadMe.md

 python3 .
 ```

-Brenthy wil ask you whether you want to install or just run it.
+Brenthy wil ask you whether you want to install or run it from source.

 For details on how to run Brenthy & Walytis, see [Running From Source](/Documentation/Brenthy/User/RunningFromSource.md)